raghuveer-sid/Behavioural_Architecture/README.md

 **normal** : In normal state the robot just roams arround untill it receives a command to play or it goes to sleep again **play** : In play state the robot receive a command from a preson and goes there

-## Package and files list

-Along with those files a zip file named doc is present.which contains the documentation from Doxygen.General folder could not be uploaded since it had too many files.

 ## Installation and running the code
 *'Clone the repository'*